JuliusOrtstadt/BB_8/README.md

 - The "test" method.
-this method is there to test different parts of the code with more ease.
+This method is there to test different parts of the code with more ease.

 - The "exploreMazeRandom" method.
 As can be guessed by the name, this method will make the robot explore the maze on a random basis.
 If the black tile is not found along the perimeter wall, meaning it is somewhere inside the maze, we need to explore the maze to find it.
 However, we weren't able to figure out a strategy to do it, so we went with a random approach.
 We generated a random list of size 100 with 0 and 1.
 This list indicates how the robot will turn (1 for left and 0 for right if possible).